sahilbest999/Alphabet-Number-To-Integer-Number/README.md

-This Code is Written in Java and can Convert Alphabetic Number to Integer Number it can convert number upto 1 million and it's case sensitive while entering the data
+This Code is Written in Java and can Convert Alphabetic Number to Integer Number it can convert number upto 1 million and the string should be in small letters while entering the data

 # Examples: